datafibers-community/df_web_src/content/blog/2019-07-01-What-Does-Big-Data-Engineer-Do.md

 A typical list of highlighted skills for data enginner is as follows (I'll keep adding new necessary skills to it later on).

 * Experienced in Linux command line and shell scripting
-* Experienced in programming in at least Python or Scala/Java
+* Experienced in programming in Python/Scala/Java
 * Experienced in SQL (Hive/Spark/Impala)
 * Experienced in distributed systems such as Hadoop Ecosystem, Redis, No-SQL.
 * Experienced in building big data processing pipeline/framework
 * Experienced in applied big data with message (such as Kafka) and REST service
-* Expereinced in batch and stream process, big data warehousing
+* Expereinced in batch and stream process as well as big data warehousing
 * Expereinced in applying and deploying common machine learning algorithm

 Here is a list of resource collected in the github for [How to Become A Data Engineer](https://github.com/adilkhash/Data-Engineering-HowTo)